northwesternmutual/regent/README.md

 #### right

 The `right` property represents the right side of our predicate.
-The right property is usually a constant, but it can also use the `@` symbol to reference a value in the data object.

-### What predicates do
+### What do predicates do?

 Predicates define how we are comparing the left and right values.
 Here are a few quick examples.